lkirch/ml-zoomcamp/midterm/README.md

    * docker run --rm -d -p 8080:9696 lk-ml-zoomcamp
    * docker ps -a (to be sure it is running)
    * python3 request.py

+## Enhancements/Next Steps

+- [ ] Gather more recent data and perhaps more data.
+There may be additional features that affect whether someone quits since the data was collected.
+I believe the data was from only one company, so gathering data from multiple companies would also be interesting.
+- [ ] Try additional models and model tuning to see if that improves the final model.
+- [ ] Try some sampling methods to see if that improves the final model.
+- [ ] More automated modeling experiments, such as GridSearchCV.
+- [ ] More test cases.
+- [ ] A more elaborate test web page, so you know heroku is working.